Mighty Og

 The structure was destroyed in a strong windstorm sometime before June 2005.

-North Dakota has a number of these giant statues including a 40 ft sandhill crane, a 38 ft high Holstein cow, a 40 ft grasshopper, and a 60 ST buffalo.
+North Dakota has a number of these giant statues including a 40 ft sandhill crane (the World's Largest Sandhill Crane in Steele), a 38 ft high Holstein cow (Salem Sue in New Salem), a 40 ft grasshopper (part of the Enchanted Highway near Regent), and a 60 ST buffalo (the World's Largest Buffalo in Jamestown).
 One hypothesis put forth is that these figures distinguish one community from another in an otherwise somewhat featureless landscape.